-- Addresses infrastructure that is repeatedly damaged by extreme weather events Roadways that have low-lying areas are subject to the damaging effects of stormwater inundation during severe weather events.
-Installs mast arms at signalized inthersections. - Addresses current or future vulnerabilities to evacuation route Increased flooding and hurricanes could present extreme public health and emergency management challenges. - Located in or directly benefits underserved communities 23 CFR 450 specifically mandates that MPOs must "seek out and consider the needs of those traditionally underserved by existing transportation systems.
-The goal is to ensure that MPO programs, policies, services and activities do not have a disproportionately high or adverse effect on minority or low-income populations.
+- Addresses infrastructure that is repeatedly damaged by extreme weather events -Roadways that have low-lying areas are subject to the damaging effects of stormwater inundation during severe weather events.
+Installs mast arms at signalized intersections. - Addresses current or future vulnerabilities to evacuation route Increased flooding and hurricanes could present extreme public health and emergency management challenges. - Provide I-10 or US 90 redundancy The development and construction of new local roadways parallel to I-10 would maintain traffic circulation on the street system next to the interstate and eliminate the need for some traffic to enter the interstate, thereby reducing the number of vehicles entering the overburdened interchanges.
+Parallel roadways add redundancy to the operation of the interstate, as temporary ramp closures, crashes, congestion, and natural or man-made disasters on the interstate are manageable without seriously affecting the flow of the system, as diverted traffic may utilize the frontage road.